7Block Labs

 4) Entry that can’t be screenshotted: rotating challenge with SIWE, not opaque vendor barcodes

-• Why better than proprietary barcodes:
+• Here’s why this approach is better than using proprietary barcodes:

-Money phrase: screenshot‑proof admission with verifiable ownership.
+Money phrase: screenshot-proof admission with verified ownership.

-5) Controlled secondary market: price ceilings, delays, royalties—hard‑coded
+5) Controlled secondary market: price ceilings, delays, royalties--hard‑coded

 6) Fees and UX: gasless, L2‑first, AA wallets